Swift Mentorship Program

 Participation in the Swift Mentorship program is governed by the Swift Code of Conduct, and participants agree to the Swift Mentorship Program terms and conditions.
 If you have any questions or concerns throughout the program, please reach out to @contributor-experience-workgroup on the Swift Forums.

 How are mentor/mentee pairs selected?
 Mentors and mentees will each fill out an interest survey.
-The survey is not an application, but rather it tells the Contributor Experience workgroup about the participant's interests, experience, learning goals, and more, which will be used to help the workgroup match mentor-mentee pairs.
+The survey is not an application.
+Instead, it helps the Contributor Experience workgroup understand your interests, experience, learning goals, and more to facilitate matching mentor-mentee pairs.
 The interest surveys have a parallel set of questions to help evaluate whether the mentor has suitable experience to help the mentee with their learning goals.
 For example, the mentee questionnaire asks the mentee which specific skills/topics they are interested in working on, and the mentor questionnaire asks which specific skills/topics the mentor has experience with and can help a mentee learn about.
 A potential mentee will not be matched with a mentor if there are not enough mentors, or if there is not a suitable mentor to help them with their learning goals.

 I'm not a student.
 Can I still be a mentee?
 Yes!
 This mentorship program is not limited to students.